Scimitar-horned Oryx

 • Are scimitar-horned oryx endangered?

-Scimitar-horned oryx are classified as Extinct in the Wild by the International Union for the Conservation of Nature.
-This means they are none left living in the wild; they are now only found in zoos and protected wildlife parks.
+Scimitar-horned oryx are classified as Endangered by the International Union for the Conservation of Nature.

 Scimitar-horned oryx were driven to extinction in the wild due to overhunting, habitat loss and competition for grazing land with domestic livestock.